demos-europe/edt/packages/access-definitions/docs/mapping.md

 property in your Type schema instead you can add `fullName` to the return of `getPropertyAliases` with the value `['name']`.
 The method will be invoked automatically by the library to apply the mapping.
-In combination with other methods like `ReadableTypeInterface::getReadableProperties` you can either support both `fullName` and `name` in the Type or just one of them.
+In combination with other methods like `TransferableTypeInterface::getReadableProperties` you can either support both `fullName` and `name` in the Type or just one of them.

 ```php